 Just when Jaq decides her relationship with Hannah is far too precarious, a crisis with a student reminds her of her priorities and makes it clear that sometimes, you have to take big risks to get what you really want.

 Disclaimer: I received an e-copy of this book on NetGalley in exchange for an honest review.

-The story starts with a bang (haha you get what I mean? ;)) but seems to drag out after a while.
+The story starts with a bang (haha you get what I mean? ;)) but seems to drag a while after that.
 I enjoyed the overall plot, but I would have loved some more focus on Jaq and Hannah’s relationship.
 I did however like the exploration of her student’s lives and that not all of them were straight either.

-Jaq Cummings is a high school teacher, a butch lesbian, one of two out teacher at school, she also leads the GSA and a catholic, who goes to church with her father.
+Jaq Cummings is a high school teacher, a butch lesbian, one of two out teachers at school, who also leads the GSA and a catholic, who goes to church with her father.
 She’s also well known for breaking up with her girlfriends to avoid any kind of hurt that might happen to her.

 Hannah NoLastNameGiven is a lawyer who just moved to La Vista after a messy divorce.
 She is femme, doesn’t like animals or children and she loves ass play.
 She also can’t convince her ex to sell the house they own together.

 Sadly Hannah is not very developed.
 We get to know more about some of Jaq’s students than we do about the second main character.
 She is also always called crazy in relationships, but except for the fact that she just lived through a nasty breakup there is no evidence of it.
 (She also cheated, which is obviously wrong, but this honestly doesn’t deserve all those “unable to have a healthy relationship” comments… hmmm) All in all I would have wished for a bit more explanation of her to figure out what makes her tick, more about her every-day-life except the sexy stuff and work and weddings.